KitaKenshin/RemoSoft/README.md

 # Job Description

 ```**Contact Information:** Please contact me at codeartist0725@gmail.com.
 Please **do not** contact through Fiverr platform. ```
+**Countries:**
+Argentina, Australia, Canada, Great Britain, India, New Zealand, Mexico and United States.
+**Refer Policy**
+If you refer a friend, you will receive $50 for each project.
+You will be paid directly via USDT, Payoneer, PayPal, or Airtm.

 ## Project 1: Computer Share